gottacatchenall/thesis_proposal/README.md

 ## Progress

-I have a phylogeny and SDMs for all the species.
-Waiting on data agreement with RMBL.
+At the moment, we have derived phylogenies and SDMs for all the species present in the Colorado GBIF metaweb.
+I've also been exploring the data available from Julian Resasco.
+The primary constraint on further progress is that we are waiting on the finalization of a data sharing agreement with RMBL.

 # Chapter Three: Optimizing corridor placement against ecological dynamics